Leviathan36/kaboom/README.md

  ... (rest of the customization variables)

-Kaboom-APT - 'Advancing Penetration Testing' in the Cybersecurity Realm Introduction

 The Evolving Landscape of Cybersecurity and the Need for Robust Tools

 # Kaboom-APT - Advanced Penetration Testing